 Step 3 - Certification

 The Certification Staff will review the farm/facility inspection report.
-You will receive notification of the certification decision and your organic certificate (if applicable) within approximately two months of your inspection visit.
-New producers are evaluated by the Review Committee after certification has been granted by the Administrator.
-Renewal applicants maintain their certification unless their annual inspection and review shows reason for suspension or revocation or unless the producer surrenders their certification.
+You will receive notification of the certification decision and your organic certificate (if applicable) within, at most, two months of your inspection visit.
+Renewal applicants maintain their certification unless their annual inspection and review shows reason for suspension or revocation or unless the producer surrenders their certification, however they will be issued an updated certificate each year.
 Unannounced inspection visits may be made at the discretion of the Review Committee.

 Step 4 - Resolution